suhlig/game_of_life/README.md

 end
 ```

 The [`attr_accessor`](http://stackoverflow.com/questions/4370960/what-is-attr-accessor-in-ruby) method allows us to set and access the position of the cell by creating [setter and getter methods](http://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/45-more-classes/lessons/110-instance-variables).
 Now, we need to ensure that Grid will create a new Cell for each coordinate pair passed to it.
-For this, I'm using [ruby's Enumerable#map](http://ruby-doc.org/core-2.1.4/Enumerable.html#method-i-map), which takes the array of arrays and converts each one to a cell.
+For this, I'm using [ruby's Enumerable#map](http://ruby-doc.org/core-2.1.4/Enumerable.html#method-i-map), which allows you to take an enumerable object (in this case, an array) and run a block of code on each.
+We're using this to take an array of arrays and converts each **X,Y** pair to a cell.
 Here's what it all looks like when it's all put together.

 ```
 require "game_of_life/version"